Whether you are starting in business, expanding through acquisition, restructuring your operations, or considering your exit strategy, we can help.

 - Clubs and associations

-Protecting your commercial interests, we provide a highly personalised, value-for-money service.
+Protecting your commercial interests, we provide a highly personalised, value-for-money service from our offices in Stoke-on-Trent, Birmingham and Altrincham, Cheshire.
 If you would like to find out more about how our corporate solicitors can help you, contact us today for advice tailored to your organisation.

 Mergers and acquisitions

 We have extensive experience in providing legal and commercial advice to help you through the disposal or acquisition process.
 We will guide you through the complex legal process while maintaining a commercial approach to ensure your business objectives are met.

 We frequently advise on management buyouts, actively managing the process pulling together the acquisition and funding element so that clients meet their goals with as little disruption to business as possible throughout the transactional process.

 At Beswicks Legal we are experienced in structuring and negotiating joint ventures to ensure our clients’ legal and commercial interests are fully protected when entering into a new business relationship whether to exploit intellectual property, share market risk or access new markets.

 It is advisable for all clubs and associations to have in place constitutional documents and rules which are not unnecessarily cumbersome but do adequately ensure the smooth-running of the club.

 If you are setting up a new club or association consider also the various other alternative structures which may be available, in light of the risk of personal liability which attaches to the officers of a club.

 How do I go about selling my business?

 The key is early preparation.
 Once you have decided you want to sell, you s